Observational Measures of Halo Properties Beyond Mass: Conclusions

 \section{Conclusions}

 In this paper, we investigated the observable consequences of correlations between halo properties and galaxy properties.
-Key findings include: \begin{itemize} \item Correlations between galaxy properties and halo spin, concentration, growth rate, and interaction history produce unique, scale-dependent signatures in galaxies' two-point correlation functions and the distribution of distances to galaxies' $k^\mathrm{th}$ nearest neighbours (Sections \ref{s:2pcf} and \ref{s:knn}). \item These scale-dependent signatures can be very strong, reaching factors of 10$\times$ differences in two-point correlation functions, and 100$\times$ differences in distributions of distances to galaxies' $5^\mathrm{th}$ nearest neighbours (Sections \ref{s:2pcf} and \ref{s:knn}). \item These signatures are observationally accessible even with lower-resolution grism and prism redshifts, which are currently available to at least $z\sim 2.5$ (Sections \ref{s:2pcf} and \ref{s:knn}). \item We provide a systematic approach to convert 2D projected half-light galaxy sizes to intrinsic 3D half-mass sizes based on the shape ratio and provide fits for the median 3D sizes of observed galaxies (Sections \ref{s:size_3d} and \ref{s:correlation_functions} for all galaxies, as well as Appendix \ref{a:discs} for disc galaxies). \item We measure galaxy two-point correlation functions split by galaxy size at fixed stellar mass in the Sloan Digital Sky Survey (SDSS).
-As with previous studies, we find larger clustering differences at lower stellar masses (Section \ref{s:size_results}). \item All classic spin-based galaxy size models predict a small-scale upturn in the clustering of large galaxies compared to small galaxies, which is not present in our SDSS measurements (Section \ref{s:size_results}). \item The \cite{Jiang19} model currently predicts much larger clustering differences than observed between large and small galaxies (Section \ref{s:size_results}). \item We measure clustering differences between large and small disc galaxies at fixed stellar mass in the SDSS (Appendix \ref{a:discs}), which rules out the hypothesis in \cite{Desmond17} of there being no correlations between galaxy size and halo properties beyond a correlation with galaxy stellar mass. \item We provide a simple empirical model that matches observed galaxy clustering measurements based on correlating galaxy size with halo growth (Section \ref{s:size_sims}, Appendix \ref{a:halo_growth}). \end{itemize}
+Key findings include: \begin{itemize} \item Correlations between galaxy properties and halo spin, concentration, growth rate, and interaction history produce unique, scale-dependent signatures in multiple observational statistics, including galaxies' two-point correlation functions and the distribution of distances to galaxies' $k^\mathrm{th}$ nearest neighbours (Sections \ref{s:2pcf} and \ref{s:knn}).
+These signatures are most evident on distance scales of less than 10 Mpc.
+This finding is in accord with past studies that have shown unique scale-dependent clustering for haloes (as opposed to galaxies) split by different halo properties, as well as unique density-dependence for different halo properties. \item These scale-dependent signatures can be very strong, reaching factors of 10$\times$ differences in projected two-point correlation functions, and 100$\times$ differences in distributions of distances to galaxies' $5^\mathrm{th}$ nearest neighbours (Sections \ref{s:2pcf} and \ref{s:knn}). \item These signatures are observationally accessible even with lower-resolution grism and prism redshifts out at least $z\sim 2.5$ (Sections \ref{s:2pcf} and \ref{s:knn}). \item We provide a systematic approach to convert 2D projected half-light galaxy sizes to intrinsic 3D half-mass sizes based on the shape ratio and provide fits for the median 3D sizes of observed galaxies (Sections \ref{s:size_3d} and \ref{s:correlation_functions} for all galaxies, as well as Appendix \ref{a:discs} for disc galaxies). \item We measure galaxy two-point correlation functions split by galaxy size at fixed stellar mass in the Sloan Digital Sky Survey (SDSS).
+As with previous studies, we find larger clustering differences at lower stellar masses (Section \ref{s:size_results}). \item All classic spin-based galaxy size models predict a small-scale upturn in the clustering of large galaxies compared to small galaxies, which is not present in our SDSS measurements (Section \ref{s:size_results}). \item The \cite{Jiang19} model predicts much larger clustering differences than observed between large and small galaxies (Section \ref{s:size_results}). \item We measure clustering differences between large and small disc galaxies at fixed stellar mass in the SDSS (Appendix \ref{a:discs}), which rules out the hypothesis in \cite{Desmond17} of there being no correlations between galaxy size and halo properties beyond a correlation with galaxy stellar mass. \item We provide a simple empirical model that closely matches observed galaxy clustering measurements based on correlating galaxy size with halo growth (Section \ref{s:size_sims}, Appendix \ref{a:halo_growth}).
+We also confirm that the model in \citet{Hearin19} provides a reasonable match to our updated clustering data (Appendix \ref{a:orphans}). \end{itemize}